The United World Awakening

 Individuals should not make large sums of money through practices that are socially indefensible or intrinsically damaging to the economy.
 We must distinguish between enrichment that is socially benign and that which has adverse social consequences.
 For example, the parasitic behaviour associated with unethical city dealings - insider trading, asset-stripping, corporate raids - leaches vast sums of money from the economy and threatens job security.

-The promotion of excessively materialistic aspirations through the manufacture of needs (especially advertising) is socially destructive.
-It is a sign of our spiritual paucity that shopping is our number one leisure activity.
-The UWA proposes that:
+of needs (especially advertising) is socially destructive.
+It is a sign of our

 -